11 Best Animation Software of 2021 (Free, 2D, and 3D)

 - In-built accelerated modeling workflows

-- Paint effect feature that allows you to make 3D shapes by freehand drawing tools
+- Paint effect feature that allows you to make 3D shapes by freehand drawing software

 - Enhanced viewport 2.0 and DX11Shader rendering engine (blur reflections, shader effects, imparting translucency)